Polkalytics/dot-magic/README.md

+WARNING: THIS IS NOT PRODUCTION READY CODE - USE AT YOUR OWN RISK

 # DOT Magic

 A Model Context Protocol (MCP) server that enables AI assistants like Claude to interact with Polkadot and Kusama ecosystems.
-Send tokens, swap assets on Hydration DEX, and manage crypto operations through natural language.
+Send tokens in natural language.

 ## About

 DOT Magic is an MCP server that provides secure, type-safe access to Polkadot/Kusama blockchain operations.

+The server keeps its own hot wallet.

 It uses the Polkadot API (PAPI) SDK to enable:

-- **Token Transfers**: Send native and asset tokens across Polkadot, Kusama, Westend, Paseo, and their AssetHub parachains
+- **Token Transfers**: Send native and asset tokens across Paseo PassetHub
-- **DEX Swaps**: Perform token swaps on Hydration (formerly HydraDX) with automatic slippage protection
-- **Wallet Management**: Auto-generated secure wallets with mnemonic backup
-- **Type Safety**: Full type safety using generated descriptors from @polkadot-api

-Supported networks:
-- Polkadot PassetHub (PAS)

 ## Setup